nihpo/SynthHealthData/synthimaging/README.md

 ![Synth imaging](Synth_Imaging.png)

-Please [contact José](mailto:Jose.Lacal@NIHPO.com?subject=SynthImaging%20inquiry.) if your organization would like to fund this work.
+Please [contact José](mailto:Jose.Lacal@NIHPO.com?subject=SynthImaging%20inquiry.) if your organization would like to support this work.

 # License Notice